eshapard/AnkiHabitica/README.md

             you have no more cards to review.
 This pops up when you open a deck with no scheduled cards and I don't know any way around the problem, but it isn't a big deal to me.

+Set the new habits to positive only for best results.